threalslimtobeeee/label_importer/README.md

-[!CAUTION]
-Still labeled experimetal, has some issues.
-Can overwrite your QGIS-Project
+**Still labeled experimetal, has some issues.
+Can overwrite your QGIS-Project**

 # Label importer